TrevorNWatson/SwiftSMSDocumentation/source/index.html.md

 Parameter|Description|Location
 ------|------|-----
-accountKey|YourSwift SMS Gateway account key (Credits moved FROM this account)|n/a messageId|The unique Message ID of the SMS to retrieve messages after|n/a
+accountKey|YourSwift SMS Gateway account key|n/a
+messageId|The unique Message ID of the SMS to retrieve messages after|n/a

 ### Returns